Bhu786/DevOps-All/Ansible-interview-questions.md

-Yes.
-Since you are preparing as an **8-year DevOps Engineer**, I would not limit the preparation to the basic Ansible questions in the PATHNEX document.
-The uploaded material covers the foundation—Ansible, agentless architecture, inventory, playbooks, modules, roles, workflow, cloud provisioning, patching and IaC.

-The second uploaded notes file reorganizes the same material into interview-friendly concepts such as **Control Node → Inventory → Playbook → Modules → Managed Nodes → Result**.

-For **8 years experience**, interviewers can go much deeper into architecture, troubleshooting, security, performance, CI/CD and real production scenarios.

-# Ansible — 8 Years DevOps Interview Question Bank

 ## 1. Ansible Fundamentals

 1. What is Ansible?
+  ansible is open source tools and its is configuration as tools which is use to manage confuguration of your application.
-2. Why do you use Ansible in DevOps?
+3. Why do you use Ansible in DevOps? for fast and conterolled configuration for application.
-3. What problems does Ansible solve?
+5. What problems does Ansible solve? like applying one by one machine/ec2/server is tough and challenging so we need some automation tool so that at palce we apply from there all machine get all configurations.
-4. What are the major use cases of Ansible?
+7. What are the major use cases of Ansible?
+   ==> 1st one for configuration
+   ==> security fro sensitive data
+   ==>
-5. Why is Ansible called agentless?
+9. Why is Ansible called agentless? agnetless bcoz target machine do not need to any agent on them .
-6. How does Ansible communicate with Linux servers?
+11. How does Ansible communicate with Linux servers?
+  ==|> through ssh
-7. How does Ansible communicate with Windows servers?
+13. How does Ansible communicate with Windows servers?
+    ==> through wget i think or ssh key or key n password
-8. What is the difference between Ansible and traditional configuration-management tools?
+15. What is the difference between Ansible and traditional configuration-management tools?

-9. What are the advantages of Ansible?
+17. What are the advantages of Ansible?
-10. What are the limitations of Ansible?
+18. What are the limitations of Ansible?
-11. Where would you **not** use Ansible?
+19. Where would you **not** use Ansible?
-12. Is Ansible push-based or pull-based?
+20. Is Ansible push-based or pull-based?
-13. Explain Ansible architecture.
+21. Explain Ansible architecture.
-14. What is a Control Node?
+22. What is a Control Node?
-15. What is a Managed Node?
+23. What is a Managed Node?
-16. What is the relationship between Control Node and Managed Node?
+24. What is the relationship between Control Node and Managed Node?
-17. How does Ansible execute a task on a remote server?
+25. How does Ansible execute a task on a remote server?
-18. Explain the complete Ansible execution flow.
+26. Explain the complete Ansible execution flow.
-19. What happens internally when you execute `ansible-playbook`?
+27. What happens internally when you execute `ansible-playbook`?
-20. Why doesn't Ansible require an agent?
+28. Why doesn't Ansible require an agent?
-21. What prerequisites are required on a Linux managed node?
+29. What prerequisites are required on a Linux managed node?
-22. What prerequisites are required on the control node?
+30. What prerequisites are required on the control node?
-23. Can Ansible manage thousands of servers?
+31. Can Ansible manage thousands of servers?
-24. How does Ansible scale?
+32. How does Ansible scale?

 ---